MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy doesn't work, use [SleepingTabsEnabled](#sleepingtabsenabled) instead.

-Controls whether Google Chrome can freeze tabs that are in the background for at least 5 minutes.
+Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

 Tab freezing reduces CPU, battery, and memory usage.
-Google Chrome uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.
+Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.

 If you enable or don't configure this policy, tabs that have been in the background for at least 5 minutes might be frozen.